Skip to main content

 File created: 8/4/2025 In control: City Council

-Title: Amending The Public Purchases Ordinance To Simplify And Streamline The Process For Affordable And Transitional Housing Development Projects (Baca)
+Title: Amending The Public Purchases Ordinance To Simplify And Streamline The Process For Affordable And Transitional Housing Development Projects (Baca and Rogers)

 Sponsors: JoaquĆn Baca